-The first thing that keeps Twitch above the noise is the fact that it’s streamed live, making the experience between the viewer and the streamer as authentic as it gets.
+The first thing that keeps Twitch above the noise is the fact that live viewers on Twitch streams can enjoy the streaming directly, which makes the experience between the viewer and the streamer as authentic as it gets.
 In these conditions, it’s impossible to make videos rehearsed and perfect and it turns out that this aspect is actually one of the most appealing.

 People today, especially millennials, highly appreciate when streamers are keeping it real.
 Twitch puts viewers in the perspective of watching their friends play from their couch, which means that all campaigns are unfiltered and unpolished.
 That way they’re able to see unique personalities and quirks, which leads to the most authentic game preview on the web.
 Of course, this approach is much more successful in encouraging subscribers to try out the streamed games themselves.

 The main reason why people enjoy watching games even if they’re not playing them is the chance to learn a few tricks from the gaming pros.
 There are many gamers for whom streaming is a full-time thing and spending so much time playing inevitably makes them an authority in the field.
 That is why there are more and more specialized channels for gaming strategies, such as a new Twitch channel from CasinoTopsOnline where you can find some useful tips for choosing and playing different casino games.